Demystify the complex and conflicting messages we hear about diet, health and lifestyle today, with our free online Nutrition and Wellbeing course.

 After completing this course you will be able to better understand the scientific basis of human nutrition, and current nutrition concepts and controversies.
 You will gain the skills to evaluate nutrition information from varied sources, and apply that knowledge to make informed choices about your own lifestyle, diet and wellbeing.
 You will also draw on your own experiences, and share hints and tips with other learners through course discussions.

-You will have the opportunity to learn with world renowned experts from both the Rowett Institute of Nutrition and Health and the School of Medical Sciences.
+You will have the opportunity to learn with world renowned experts from both the Rowett Institute and the School of Medicine, Medical Sciences and Nutrition.
 These globally recognised centres for academic excellence play a major role in the UK research capability in the areas of nutrition, wellbeing and human health.

 The University of Aberdeen has a strong and esteemed history in the areas of nutrition, health and lifestyle approaches.